Architectural detail in Zoroastrian Centre, Rayners Lane

 This project uses pioneering cross-disciplinary methods to examine the adaptive reuse of cinemas in the UK as places of worship.
 In doing so, the research will capture a vital snapshot of faith and diaspora in the contemporary urban landscape, which may be used to inform future heritage practices.

-The project will combine scholarly research with the innovative art-based methodology ‘Site-integrity’ (developed by the project’s co-leader, Julie Marsh) is a co-creative methodology that will enable the team to work in close collaboration with communities to produce a series of site-specific filmic performances.
+The project will combine scholarly research with the innovative art-based methodology ‘Site-integrity’ (developed by the project’s co-leader, Julie Marsh), a co-creative methodology that will enable the team to work in close collaboration with communities to produce a series of site-specific film installations.
 These outputs will be designed to reflect the architectural significance of the case studies as former cinemas.

 Made in collaboration with each faith community, this methodology enables a sensitive exploration of the dynamics of users, transforming the traditional anthropological ‘subject of research’ into the producer of its own voice.
 In each of the site visits and case studies, the research will explore encounters between heritage bodies, local communities and faith groups, examining intersections of the sacred and secular; assimilation and autonomy.